MalwareMusashi/flour-mill/README.md

 basically wraps nmap and a bunch of other pentesting tools into one script. point it at a target, pick a scan type, and it'll:
 - scan ports
 - detect the OS (roughly)
-- check for known CVEs
+- check for known CVEs across multiple databases
 - suggest tools for whatever's open
 - optionally run those tools and log everything
+- organize output like AutoRecon (scans/, exploit/, loot/, report/)

 made this because i was tired of running the same commands over and over during CTFs and pentests.